achazhardenberg/phybaseR/README.md

 # Define the structural equations for the causal model (this is for model 8 in Gonzalez-Voyer & von Hardenberg (2013)
 equations <- list(LS ~ BM, NL ~ BM + RS, DD ~ NL)

-# Create the JAGS model string
+# Create a PhyBaSE model in the JAGS language
 mod8.jg <- phybase_model(equations)  # Create a JAGS model for inspection or modification
 cat(mod8.jg)  # Print the JAGS model for inspection

-# Prepare data for JAGS
+# Prepare data
 mod8.dat <- list(
   BM = rhino.dat$BM,
   LS = rhino.dat$LS,